Bruce Momjian

 What is the painting on the wall behind you when are on video calls?

-The painting was purchased at an estate auction in 2002 for usd $600.
+The painting was purchased at an estate auction in 2002 for $600 usd.
 Its style is Capriccio, which combines ancient and modern subjects.
 This painting depicts Renaissance-era Europeans among ancient Roman ruins.
 The painting is signed by "Charles," but little else is know of its origin.
 The frame is modern, so the the painting might be modern also.
 As a Capriccio painting, it would be appropriate for a modern painter to use an antique-looking frame to portray Renaissance-era Europeans among Roman ruins.

 Work